Buying Art

 To see what will look best, make cardboard cutouts in several heights and the predetermined width.
 Hold these against the wall to see what looks best.
 You could also use newspaper cutouts or whatever else you have on hand.

 The saying “rules were meant to be broken” applies here.
 The tips above are simply guidelines to help you on the art-buying journey.
 But in the end, no formula should dictate your choice in artwork.
 Let your heart be your final guide!
+Also, here are a few articles that you might find useful:

 "How big is TOO big?
 Getting the proper sized artwork for your wall" by Yuri A Jones